ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ## Service Limit Item {#servicelimit-item}

-Each service limit item in identifies the quota policy associated with the request and
+Each service limit Item identifies the quota policy ({{quotapolicy-item}}) associated with the request and contains parameters with information about the current service limit.

 The following parameters are defined in this specification: